Augusta National Golf Club is, unquestionably, unique.

 “The 7th at Cypress Point feels so similar to the 4th at Valley Club,” Gary adds.
 “Although there are subtle differences, the holes feel as though they play exactly the same.
 You see that same repeating of holes at Crystal Downs too.
 He certainly repeated what he felt were good holes but he was primarily led by the land he had to work with.”

-This was an all-star team: arguably the greatest designer of golf courses who ever lived, working with possibly the greatest golfer of all-time, certainly of that time.
+This was an all-star team: arguably the greatest designer of golf courses who ever lived – Dr Alister Mackenzie – working with possibly the greatest golfer of all-time, certainly of that time.

-Dr Alister MacKenzie lived an extraordinarily full life.
-This Scotsman, who grew up in Yorkshire, died at the age of 64 having designed 54 golf courses and made alterations and improvements on dozens more.
-Augusta National, Cypress Point and Royal Melbourne are his most celebrated achievements – all three remain in the world’s top 10 courses.
+MacKenzie lived an extraordinarily full life.
+The Scotsman, who grew up in Yorkshire, died at the age of 64 having designed 54 golf courses and made alterations and improvements on dozens more.
+He will forever be known as the man who designed Augusta National but Cypress Point and Royal Melbourne are right up there as his most celebrated achievements – all three remain in the world’s top 10 courses.

 Mackenzie began his career as a doctor, a physician in fact, and fought in the second Boer War.
 On returning from the battlefields of South Africa, he briefly resumed his career in medicine before turning his hand to golf course design at Alwoodley in Yorkshire, where he was one of the founding members.
 Alwoodley remains one of England’s very best inland courses to this day.
 Wherever he went, and he travelled the globe, Mackenzie found friends and influenced those around him.
 He was an engaging personality, a man whose presence was felt in every room he entered.
 He was a wonderful dancer and an enjoyed a drink with friends.
 He also understood talent and was not afraid to trust it.